Hexagram 3 · ䷂

 The Tuan explains that Zhun represents the tumultuous period when heaven and earth first unite to give birth to all things.
 The world is in chaos, like thunder and rain filling the sky before order emerges.
 This is a time of hidden potential awaiting proper direction and leadership.

-Cloud and thunder: Difficulty at the Beginning.
-The noble person brings order out of confusion.
+Clouds and thunder: The image of Difficulty at the Beginning.
+Thus the superior man Brings order out of confusion.

 Small Image